Builder-Reviewer Agents¶

 The builder-reviewer architecture is used in:

-/build— Feature implementation (Step 3: Build)/build-fast— Quick iterations (when worktree mode is enabled)
+/build- Feature implementation during theimplementationphase/build-fast— Quick iterations

 Benefits¶